ksu-hmi/FoodFactsBarcodeScanner/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check [issues page](https://github.com/YourUsername/FoodFactsBarcodeScanner/issues).

-Nathan cleaned up some of the spelling in the original code
+Nathan cleaned up some of the spelling in the original code Nathan changed it back to the way it was before